jlperona-teaching/ecs154a-ssii18/lab2/lab2.rst

 Derive a minimal state table for a Mealy model FSM that acts as a sequence checker.
 During four consecutive clock pulses, a sequence of four values of the signal **x** is applied.
-The FSM will output **Q = 1** when it detects that the previous 4 bit sequence was either 0111 or 0101.
+The FSM will output **R = 1** when it detects that the previous 4 bit sequence was either 0111 or 0101.
 At all other times, including when the previous sequence was not those described previously, **R = 0**.

 After the fourth clock pulse, the circuit resets itself and is ready to take in the next 4 bit sequence.